 Standard gauge line reaches Hekou [08 December, 2014]

 The train from Kunming and the Vietnamese border should take around 6 h 30 min.
 The electrified railway has a maximum speed is 130 km/h..
 At Hekou, passengers can cross the river via a border point to reach the Vietnamese town of Lao Cai, from where DSVN operates trains over its metre gauge line to Hanoi.
-China retains aspirations to run through trains to Hanoi as part of its trans-ASEAN railway vision.
+China has aspirations to help rebuild the Lao Cai-Hanoi-Hai Phong Railway as part of its trans-ASEAN railway vision.

 China approves rail links to Myanmar and Laos [16 October, 2014]